4dsoftware/elemcor/README.md

 ## Support for Other Platforms

-ElemCor was developed in both R and MATLAB, and packaged with graphic interface under MATLAB for distribution.
-If you are interested in incorporating source code into your current metabolic flux analysis pipeline, we will be glad to collaborate and share our R and MATLAB functions.
+ElemCor was developed in MATLAB, and packaged with graphic interface under MATLAB for distribution.
+If you are interested in incorporating source code into your current metabolic flux analysis pipeline, we will be glad to collaborate and share our MATLAB functions.

 ## References
 1. Millard, P., et al. IsoCor: correcting MS data in isotope labeling experiments.
 Bioinformatics 2012;28:1294-1296